5 Great DIY Dog Christmas Decoration and Ornament Ideas (With Pictures)

 Difficulty Level: | Easy, great for kids |

-A DIY paw print ornament like this one from Sweet Teal is simple to make and provides a lasting memory of your pup.
+A DIY paw print ornament like this one from Sweet Teal is easy to make and provides a lasting memory of your pup.
 A paw print ornament is an excellent idea for a new puppy.
 You can create an ornament each year and compare how they’ve grown!

 You probably already have most of the materials you need for this project.
 Kids can join in the fun by mixing and rolling out the dough.
 This ornament makes a great gift for your vet’s office or your favorite pet sitter.
 You can personalize this DIY ornament with your choice of paint and ribbon.

-2. DIY Dog Bone Picture Frame
+2. DIY Dog Bone Picture Frame by Miss Molly Says

 Materials: | Picture frame, dog biscuits, paint (red, white, green) |